ElektraInitiative/PermaplanT/README.md

 - Bed
 - Zones

+### New Plants

+- add photos+general infos
+- add infos (to enable checks below)

-### Step Plants
+### Step Plan Plants

+- selection of plants; suggested by:
+  - what was used recently
+  - what makes sense on the current screen/checks
-- selection of plants (suggest what fits now from time of year)
+  - what fits in the time of year
+- zoom
+- drag & drop of:
   - stepping stone
   - Trees
   - Bush
-- Small Plant
+  - Small Plant (area)
-- Field Plant
+  - Field Plant (area)
+- visual & sound indication for checks

 ## Checks